Here are some frequently asked questions:

 What about commitments?

-We hope, by the time you sign up for membership, that you have some sense of commitment to supporting our farm and sustainable agriculture, in general.
-You may purchase as much or as little as you want through this site.
+We hope, when you create an account on this site that you have some sense of commitment to supporting our farm and sustainable agriculture, in general.

 Back to the top